sstelfox/tinyfpga-bx-testing/playground/README.md

 pip install tinyprog --user
 ```

+I'll likely also want the following packages, but I don't want to explicitly
+add them to the install list until I do:

+* gtkwave
+* iverilog

 At this point you should be able to test that the system can see my board:

 ```